A. K. Mozumdar: Biography

+United States immigration law

-In 1913, Mozumdar became a U.S. citizen after having convinced the Spokane district judge that he was in fact Caucasian and thereby met the requirements of naturalization law then restricting citizenship to "free white persons."
+In 1913, Mozumdar became a US citizen after having convinced the Spokane district judge that he was in fact Caucasian and thereby met the requirements of naturalization law then restricting citizenship to "free white persons."
 On February 5, 1917, the United States Congress passed the Immigration Act of 1917 also known as the Asiatic Barred Zone Act.
 Along with many other undesirables it banned Asians from immigrating to the United States.

-Ten years after being granted citizenship, however, as a result of the U.S. Supreme Court decision in United States v.
+Ten years after being granted citizenship, however, as a result of the US Supreme Court decision in United States v.
 Bhagat Singh Thind, stipulating that no person of East Indian origin could become a naturalized United States citizen, Mozumdar's citizenship was revoked.
 A decision on his appeal to the Ninth Circuit Court of Appeals upheld the revocation.
 The Luce–Celler Act of 1946 provided a quota of 100 East Indians to immigrate into the US and permitted East Indians to apply for and be granted citizenship.
-A. K. Mozumdar reapplied under the new statute and was granted U.S. citizenship in 1950.
+Mozumdar reapplied under the new statute and was granted US citizenship in 1950.
 He remained in the United States until his death in San Diego in 1953, and he was buried at Forest Lawn Memorial Park in Glendale, California.
 Mozumdar was very close to several leaders in the International New Thought Alliance.
 Reverend Ernest Holmes, an American spiritual writer, teacher and founder of a Spiritual movement known as Religious Science, and author of "Science of Mind" was a close friend and admirer.
 Holmes officiated at Mozumdar's large and well attended memorial service.